Tea Base is a cozy community arts space, tucked away in the heart of Chinatown.

 ABOUT THE PHYSICAL SPACE

-Ours is a space within a Asian ethnic mall within Toronto's Chinatown west.
-We are located at basement level, next to the stage in the atrium. underneath the mall is a parking garage with elevator access to the mall.
-The mall is easily accessible by public transit (Sullivan Street stop, in between Dundas and Spadina) and generally accessible through elevator service.
-The mall is patrolled by 24 hour in house security.
+Ours is a space within a Asian ethnic mall within Toronto's Chinatown West.
+We are located at basement level, next to the stage in the atrium.
+Underneath the mall is a parking garage with elevator access to the mall.
+The mall is easily accessible by public transit via the Spadina Streetcar (Sullivan Street stop, in between Dundas and Queen) and generally accessible through elevator service.
+The mall is patrolled by 24-hour in house security.

 This space is perfect for workshops, pop-up shops, and perhaps other things we haven't yet thought of!